jo997/RandomProjects/readme.txt

 - DetectStuff: A detection script for different things.
 - MazePath: A path finding simu in python.
 - RPS Game: Just a simple Rock Paper Scissors game.
+- FluidSim: FLuid Simulation based on a video from Ten Minute Physics.